 Director of Science Policy, Mississippi River Delta Restoration

-As part of the Mississippi River Delta Restoration Campaign, Natalie works to ensure sound science is being utilized to plan, design, implement and adaptively manage projects and policies, with a focus on system dynamics.
+Natalie is the director of science policy for EDF’s Mississippi River Delta Restoration program.
+She works to ensure sound science is being utilized to plan, design, implement and adaptively manage projects and policies, with a focus on system dynamics.
+Natalie also leads the science committee for Restore the Mississippi River Delta, a coalition of local and national conservation organizations working to restore Louisiana’s vanishing coast.

-Natalie was a Senior Scientist for Louisiana’s Coastal Protection and Restoration Authority, where she served as the project manager for the 2017 Coastal Master Plan, the technical lead and science communicator for the 2012 Coastal Master Plan, diversion coordinator, and liaison with The Water Institute of the Gulf and academic institutions.
+Previously, Natalie was a senior scientist for Louisiana’s Coastal Protection and Restoration Authority, where she served as the project manager for the 2017 Coastal Master Plan, the technical lead and science communicator for the 2012 Coastal Master Plan, diversion coordinator, and liaison with The Water Institute of the Gulf and academic institutions.

 B.S. in Wildlife and Fisheries Management, with minors in Forestry and Zoology & Physiology from Louisiana State University